davidfrantz/force/docs/source/howto/datacube.rst

 .. topic:: Definitions

-   - The ‘grid’ is the regular spatial subdivision of the land surface in the target coordinate system.
+   The ‘grid’ is the regular spatial subdivision of the land surface in the target coordinate system.
-   - The ‘grid origin’ is the location, where the tile numbering starts with zero.
+   The ‘grid origin’ is the location, where the tile numbering starts with zero.
 Tile numbers increase toward the South and East.
 Although not recommended, negative tile numbers may be present if the tile origin is not North–West of the study area.
-   - The ‘tile’ is one entity of the grid, i.e., a grid cell with a unique tile identifier, e.g., X0003_Y0002.
+   The ‘tile’ is one entity of the grid, i.e., a grid cell with a unique tile identifier, e.g., X0003_Y0002.
 The tile is stationary, i.e., it always covers the same extent on the land surface.
-   - The ‘tile size’ is defined in target coordinate system units (most commonly in meters).
+   The ‘tile size’ is defined in target coordinate system units (most commonly in meters).
 Tiles are square.
-   - Each ‘original image’ is partitioned into several ‘chips’, i.e., any original image is intersected with the grid and then tiled into chips.
+   Each ‘original image’ is partitioned into several ‘chips’, i.e., any original image is intersected with the grid and then tiled into chips.
-   - Chips are grouped in ‘datasets’, which group data, e.g. according to acquisition date and sensor.
+   Chips are grouped in ‘datasets’, which group data, e.g. according to acquisition date and sensor.
-   - The ‘data cube’ groups all datasets within a tile in a time-ordered manner.
+   The ‘data cube’ groups all datasets within a tile in a time-ordered manner.
 The data cube may contain data from several sensors and different resolutions.
 Thus, the pixel size is allowed to vary, but the tile extent stays fixed.
 The tile size must be a multiple of the resolutions.
 Other data like features or auxiliary data are also permitted in the data cube (e.g. DEM or climate variables).
-   - The data cube concept allows for non-redundant data storage and efficient data access, as well as simplified extraction of data and information.
+   The data cube concept allows for non-redundant data storage and efficient data access, as well as simplified extraction of data and information.

 How to define the datacube parameters?
 --------------------------------------

-When generating Level 2 ARD data with **FORCE L2PS**, you need to define the datacube in the parameter file.
+When generating Level 2 ARD data with FORCE L2PS, you need to define the datacube in the parameter file.
 Empty parameter files can be generated with ``force-parameter``.

 - ``DO_REPROJ`` indicates whether the images should be reprojected to the target coordinate system - or stay in their original UTM projection.
 - ``DO_TILE`` indicates whether the images should be tiled to chips that intersect with the grid system - or stay in the original reference system (WRS-2/MGRS).
 - ``PROJECTION`` defines the target coordinate system.
 This projection should ideally be valid for a large geographic extent.
 The projection needs to given as "WKT" string.
 You can verify your projection (and convert to WKT from another format) using ``gdalsrsinfo`` (see below).
-If this fails, you need to fix the projection - otherwise **FORCE L2PS** will likely fail, too.
+If this fails, you need to fix the projection - otherwise FORCE L2PS will likely fail, too.
 - ``ORIGIN_LAT`` and ``ORIGIN_LON`` are the origin coordinates of the grid system in decimal degree.
 The upper left corner of tile X0000_Y0000 represents this point.
 It is a good choice to use a coordinate that is North-West of your study area – to avoid negative tile numbers.
 - ``TILE_SIZE`` is the tile size (in target units, commonly in meters).
 Tiles are square.
 - ``BLOCK_SIZE`` is the block size (in target units, commonly in meters) of the image chips.
 Blocks are stripes, i.e. they are as wide as the tile and as high as specified here.
 The blocks represent the internal structure of the GeoTiffs, and represent the primary processing unit of the force-higher-level routines.

-Two default projection / grid systems are predefined in **FORCE**.
+Two default projection / grid systems are predefined in FORCE.
 They can be specified via the ``PROJECTION`` parameter instead of giving a WKT string.
 The predefined options have their own settings for ``ORIGIN_LAT``, ``ORIGIN_LON``, ``TILE_SIZE``, and ``BLOCK_SIZE``, thus the values given in the parameterfile will be ignored.
 [EQUI7](https://cartography.tuwien.ac.at/eurocarto/wp-content/uploads/2015/09/3_6_ppt.pdf) consists of 7 Equi-Distant, continental projections with a tile size of 100km.
 [GLANCE7](https://measures-glance.github.io/glance-grids/) consists of 7 Equal-Area, continental projections, with a tile size of 150km.
 One datacube will be generated for each continent.

 .. warning::
-   If you are not using the datacube options, i.e. ``DO_REPROJ = FALSE`` or ``DO_TILE = FALSE``, you are running into a **dead end** for **FORCE**.
+   If you are not using the datacube options, i.e. ``DO_REPROJ = FALSE`` or ``DO_TILE = FALSE``, you are running into a **dead end** for FORCE.
    In this case, the data cannot be further processed or analysed with any higher level FORCE functionality...